yuqwang1/AppBnB/README.md

 ## Basic Overview
 Appbnb is a single page application inspired by Airbnb.
-The website allows travelers to browse all the location around the world and pick their favorite spots to book.
+The website allows travelers to browse locations around the world and pick their favorite spots to book.

 ## Key Features
 * Search spot by its name, the map filters the bounds respectively

 ### User Authentication
-* Verify if users logged in or not and users have limited accessibility without log in.
+* Verify if users are logged in and users have limited access to features without logging in.
-* User can create a new account and use that for future log in.
+* Users can create a new account.
 * A log in demo is available for visitors to browse the app conveniently.

 ### Spots
 * Spots are listed both in picture lists and in google map.
-User can click one of them to view the details.
+Users can click either of them to view the details.
 * Spots can be filtered by its title through the search bar.
 * Spot detail page shows the spot description, spot rating, amenities, all reviews and zoomed in spot location on google map.